 For instance, you can show one banner to your existing app users, like a specific product offer.
 Then, you can show another banner to your mobile web traffic with different content, layout, and CTA, like asking them to download the app.

-3. Optimise for app stores (App store optimisation)
+3. Optimize for app stores

 App store optimization (ASO) is the process of improving the performance of your app to garner higher visibility within app stores.
 Along with ASO best practices, there are three key elements that drive users to install apps.

-No longer is creating excel sheets with lists of keywords the only factor that influences your app’s visibility in the app stores.
+No longer is creating Excel sheets with lists of keywords the only factor that influences your app’s visibility in the app stores.
 Discoverability is driven by an organic keyword strategy combined with paid search.

-For example, the on-page optimization for ASO includes app name, description, and keywords, whereas the on-page optimization for SEO includes title, keyword density, page speed, and bounce rate.
+For example, the on-page optimization for ASO includes app name, app description, and keywords, whereas the on-page optimization for SEO includes title, keyword density, page speed, and bounce rate.

 The process of creating an organic keyword strategy for ASO begins with understanding two things—branded search and intent search.
 You need to figure out what motivates your targeted user and how can you present your app as the solution to their problem.